Advertising and publicity playing cards manufactured by Joker S.A.

 Chaudsoleil Red Wine advertising playing cards from Morocco.

 Anglo-American style pack issued on behalf of the Cía Chilena de Tabacos, c.1930

 Spanish-suited playing cards for Cigarrillos Compadre, Peru, early 1900s

 Cilbrás is a distribution branch of the Brazilian high-pressure gas cylinder and welding supplies company Praxair.

-It was a common practice for card makers to produce decks under fictitious names particularly when producing advertising decks.
-This was to avoid promoting their own name at the expense of the client who was paying to advertise their own product.
+It was a common practice for card makers to produce decks under fictitious names particularly when producing advertising decks, to avoid promoting their own name at the expense of the client.

 Coca-Cola themed deck produced for Ripley Department Store, Peru, anonymous manufacturer, c.2000